duncanam/rhoReactingCentralFoam/README.md

 # rhoReactingCentralFoam
 An OpenFOAM solver that combines rhoCentralFoam and rhoReactingFoam for high-speed reactive flows.
 Tested extensively for ability to model detonations.

-This solver was originally created by Caelan Lapointe at the University of Colorado Boulder.
+This solver was originally created by Caelan Lapointe at the University of Colorado Boulder, and was developed for the Foundation version of OpenFOAM, OpenFOAM 7.

 ---
 **Detonation with adaptive meshing:**